DavidMei99/Cooper-Playground/README.md

 We design and build a public event platform that allows groups to create events and users to register as attendees.
 Its basic functions are shown below:

-1. Users can create accounts and any registered user can creat a group and become the administrator of a group.
+1. Users can create accounts and any registered user can create a group and become the administrator of a group.

 2. Administrator of a group can create/edit events(time, location, etc.).